Case study: How to automate marketing reporting in the restaurant business

 Basic management report for the balanced scorecard system

-We developed an Impact Matrix — a hierarchy of metrics — to determine which metrics to focus on and in which cases.
-We also used the balanced scorecard methodology to monitor prediction data.
-As a result, we received a report that allows us to:
+They developed an Impact Matrix — a hierarchy of metrics — to determine which metrics to focus on and in which cases.
+They also used the balanced scorecard methodology to monitor prediction data.
+As a result, they received a report that allows to:

 - understand which metrics are ahead and which are behind the plan